“As Far As a Former Prisoner Can Go” by Charli Mills

 - You may reblog or link a new or follow-up post to your story on Always Write at any time during the month.

-- Please check “no comments” on you post so that all comments become part of the “Story Chat Summary” are published on Always Write.
+- Please check “no comments” on your post so that all comments become part of the “Story Chat Summary” that is published on Always Write.

-- You retain the rights to publish them later in full on your blog, revise and turn into a full length novel, or submit to another publication provided that the publisher knows the story may become part of an anthology.
+- You retain the rights to publish them later in full on your blog, revise and turn them into a full-length novel, or submit them to another publication provided that the publisher knows the story may become part of an anthology.